Climate and Environmental Science

 - A state of the art Weather Map Room for research and teaching.

 - Multiple field stations, including a powerful mountain top station at Whiteface Mountain in Lake Placid, NY.

 - Powerful laboratory facilities, including Stable Isotope Ratio Mass Spectrometry (SIRMS), Fluid Influsion, Geochemistry, optical microscopy, and rock sample prep facilities.

 Atmospheric and Environmental Science Research Center (ASRC)

 University at Albany scientists forge ahead with advanced research into the critical issues of our world.
-From air quality and atmospheric interactions with oceans and human populations, to the dynamics of hurricanes and winter storms, to the effects of African monsoons on logging in Amazon forests, University at Albany’s research programs continue to advance human understanding and create opportunities for solutions.
+From air quality and atmospheric interactions with oceans and human populations, to ensuring accurate measurement of solar and infrared radiation, the University at Albany’s research programs continue to advance human understanding and create opportunities for solutions.

 Department of Atmospheric and Environmental Sciences (DAES)

-The educational mission of the University is embodied by the talented faculty of DAES, many of whom also conduct their own critical research within ASRC.
-DAES offers an internationally recognized graduate program, including both Masters and PhDs in Atmospheric Science.
+The educational mission of the University is embodied by the teaching and research of the talented faculty of DAES.
+The Department offers an internationally recognized graduate program, including both Masters and PhDs in Atmospheric Science.
 At the undergraduate level, the Department provides two distinctive degrees: a B.S. in Atmospheric Science, and a B.S. in Environmental Science.